-- The applicant will receive $1,000 USD to offset costs of virtual activities that contribute to the building of a mentor partnership (e.g., research costs, capacity building, or other suitable activities).
+- In 2023, successful applicants will receive $3,000 USD to offset costs of activities that contribute to the building of a mentor partnership (e.g., travel and research costs, capacity building, or other suitable activities).

 - The international mentor must demonstrate an ongoing commitment to work with the applicant to complete the project or academic goals described in the proposal.

-- The 2021 award cannot be used to support airfare, travel, or conference attendance.
+- The 2023 award can be used to support airfare, travel, or conference attendance.

-- One year after receiving the award, the trainee will complete a 2- to 3-page form for the Health and Behavior International Collaborative Research Award Committee describing the progress and any available outcomes of the project.
+- One year after receiving the award, trainees must complete a 2- to 3-page form for the Health and Behavior International Collaborative Research Award Committee describing the progress and any available outcomes of the project.
 Successful applicants will receive a link to the form one year following receipt of the award.